Egg White Wraps

 • As a sandwich wrap to hold all of your favorite sandwich fillings (try a Reuben or Philly cheesesteak filling).

-• Cut into strips and use as the noddles in keto lasagna.
+• Cut into strips and use as the noodles in lasagna.

 • For a breakfast burrito, fill the wrap with scrambled eggs, diced onions, crumbled bacon, and cheese.